-As important as it is to have an adequate amount of lighting in the office especially in spaces that computers are used for extended periods of time, being esposed to too much light can lessen your efficiency at work significantly.
+As important as it is to have an adequate amount of lighting in the office especially in spaces that computers are used for extended periods of time, being exposed to too much light can lessen your efficiency at work significantly.
 Too much light may cause fatigue, stress, and high blood pressure.
 Fatigue in the workplace can present any number of problems including:

 Dim lighting in office spaces where computers are heavily in use can cause headaches as well as eyestrain.
 The intensity of the light on the computer screen paired with the lighting (or more appropriately--the lack thereof) in the office can be combatted by turning the brightness of your lighting and limiting the amount of fluorescent lights in use.
 Try using LED lighting, and don't forget to check out the benefits of making the switch!

-Natural lighting is quite frankly the best option for the workplace, but in the event that natural lighting isn't a feasibile option--the illusion of natural lighting is.
-LED lighting is measured in lumens, which contrary to popular belief refers not to the brightness of the bulb, but the temperature, unlike its incandescentm fluorescent, and halogen counterparts that are measured in watts.
+Natural lighting is quite frankly the best option for the workplace, but in the event that natural lighting isn't a feasible option--the illusion of natural lighting is.
+LED lighting is measured in lumens, which contrary to popular belief refers not to the brightness of the bulb, but the temperature, unlike its incandescent fluorescent, and halogen counterparts that are measured in watts.
 The term "watts" refers to the measurement of the bulb's brightness, Below you'll find a quick rundown of color temperatures in light sources.

 Now that you understand the importance of the right lighting in your workspace, how will you implement LED lighting for a more efficient and effective future?
 Let us know!

 Receive special deals and more, right to your inbox